-The Board knows of no other business to be presented for action at the Annual Meeting.
-If any matters do come before the Annual Meeting on which action can properly be taken, it is intended that the proxies shall vote in accordance with the judgment of the person or persons exercising the authority conferred by the proxy at the Annual Meeting.
+The Board knows of no other business that may properly be presented for action at the Annual Meeting.
+If any matters do come before the Annual Meeting on which action can properly be taken, the persons named as proxies will vote in their discretion on any such matter.
 The submission of a proposal does not guarantee its inclusion in the Company's proxy statement or presentation at the Annual Meeting unless certain securities law requirements are met.